 Like many leasing companies, we are subject to interest rate risk.
 We use a mix of fixed rate and floating rate debt to finance our business.
-The principal amount of our outstanding floating rate debt was \$9.3 billion, or 20% of the total principal amount of our outstanding indebtedness as of December 31, 2022.
+The principal amount of our outstanding floating rate debt was \$10.3 billion, or 22% of the total principal amount of our outstanding indebtedness as of December 31, 2023.
 Our cost of borrowing is affected by the interest rates that we obtain on our debt financings, which can fluctuate based on, among other things, general market conditions, the market's assessment of our credit risk, prevailing interest rates in the market, fluctuations in U.S. Treasury rates and other benchmark rates, changes in credit spreads or swap spreads, and the duration of the debt we issue.
 While we routinely enter into hedging transactions to mitigate this risk, those hedging transactions may not sufficiently insulate us from the impact of changes in interest rates and may cause us to forgo any benefit that might result from favorable fluctuations in such rates.
 In addition, we are exposed to the credit risk that the counterparties to our derivative contracts will default on their obligations.
 Please refer to "Item 11.
-Quantitative and Qualitative Disclosures About Market Risk-Interest rate risk." for further details on our interest rate risk.
+Quantitative and Qualitative Disclosures About Market Risk-Interest rate risk" for further details on our interest rate risk.
 One of our primary sources of income is leases with multi-year fixed rates.
-A mismatch in the rates that we are obligated to pay to finance our business and the rents that accrue under leases can negatively impact our net income.
+A mismatch in the rates that we are obligated to pay to finance our business and the rents that accrue to us under leases of our flight equipment can negatively impact our net income.

-During the year ended December 31, 2022, interest rates have increased significantly in the United States, the European Union, the United Kingdom and other countries, and we expect that rates will continue to increase during the year ending December 31, 2023.
-If and when interest rates increase, we will be obligated to make higher interest payments to the lenders of our floating rate debt; this will negatively impact our net income to the extent that those payments are not hedged.
-Increasing rates may also increase the cost of any new financing we may raise during this period, which could, if not hedged, impact our net income.
+During the years ended December 31, 2022 and 2023, interest rates increased significantly in the United States, the European Union, the United Kingdom and other countries, and may remain high or increase further during 2024.
+If and when interest rates increase, we are obligated to make higher interest payments to the lenders of our floating rate debt; this negatively impacts our net income to the extent that those payments are not hedged.
+Increasing rates are also likely to increase the cost of any new financing we may raise during this period, which could, if not hedged, impact our net income.
 Typically, we are not able to immediately offset this negative impact by increasing the rates on our leases.
-During the year ended December 31, 2022, 98.2% of our basic lease rents from flight equipment under operating leases was attributable to leases with fixed lease rates and 1.8% was derived from leases with lease rates tied to floating interest rates.
+During the year ended December 31, 2023, 98.5% of our basic lease rents from flight equipment under operating leases was attributable to leases with fixed lease rates and 1.5% was derived from leases with lease rates tied to floating interest rates.
 As our leases are primarily for multiple years with fixed lease rates for the duration of the lease, we generally cannot increase the lease rates with respect to a particular aircraft until the expiration of the lease, even if the market is able to bear the increased lease rates.
 As a result, there will be a lag in our ability to adjust and pass on the costs of increasing interest rates.
 Rising interest rates may also have a negative impact on the financial condition of our lessees, who may find it more difficult to service their debt and obtain new financing on favorable terms.
-While most of our lesses have fixed lease rates defaulting as payments due to us increase.
+While most of our leases have fixed lease rates, some lessees do have floating rate leases, and rising interest rates may increase the risk of a lessee with floating rate lease rates defaulting as payments due to us increase.